curvenote/docs/getting-started/what-is-curvenote.md

 ---

-## Publishing as part of your workflow
+## The platform for modern research

-Publishing with Curvenote is fast and flexible.
-You can publish:
+Curvenote modernizes how scientific research is written, managed, and published.
+With Curvenote, you can publish:

 - Single articles
 - Multi-article collections (lab sites, conference proceedings, documentation)
 - Research outputs with **interactive figures, notebooks, and citations**

-Everything you publish stays editable and updateable—no reformatting required.

 ## Built for research teams